Blessing Okagbare: 2016 Rio Olympics

 Blessing had a disappointing show at the 2016 Rio Olympics, as she finished without a single medal.
 She never made it to the final but was ranked 3rd in the 100m semifinal finishing at 11.09s, and ranked 8th with her teammates in the final of the 4 × 100 m relay.

 2020 Tokyo Olympics

-Okagbare won her first round heat in the 100 metres with a time of 11.05.
+At the 2020 Tokyo Olympics, Okagbare won her first round heat in the 100 metres with a time of 11.05.
 She was subsequently suspended on 31 July 2021 after failing a drug test taken on 19 July 2021, which tested positive for human growth hormone.
 In February 2022, Okagbare was issued with a ten-year ban backdated to July 2021 by the Athletics Integrity Unit based on presence and use of multiple banned substances (five years) which was doubled due to her refusal to cooperate with the investigation.
 In June 2022, her ban was extended to 11 years for additional anti-doping rule violations.